Hubbry Logo

 Guerrilla gardening

-Guerrilla gardening is the act of gardening – raising food, plants, or flowers – on land that the gardeners do not have the legal rights to cultivate, such as abandoned sites, areas that are not being cared for, or private property.
-It encompasses a diverse range of people and motivations, ranging from gardeners who spill over their legal boundaries to gardeners with a political purpose, who seek to provoke change by using guerrilla gardening as a form of protest or direct action.
+Guerrilla gardening is the act of gardening – raising food, plants, or flowers – on land that gardeners do not have the legal right to cultivate, such as abandoned sites, neglected public spaces, or private property.
+It encompasses a diverse range of people and motivations, ranging from gardeners who garden beyond their legal boundaries in defiance of state or local property laws, to gardeners with a deliberate political purpose, who seek to initiate change by using guerrilla gardening methods as a form of protest or direct action.

-Some gardeners work at night, in relative secrecy, in an effort to make the area more useful or attractive, while others garden during the day.
+Some gardeners work at night in relative secrecy, in an effort to make the area more useful or attractive, while others garden during the day.

 The earliest recorded use of the term guerrilla gardening was by Liz Christy and her Green Guerrilla group in 1973 in the Bowery Houston area of New York.
 They transformed a derelict private lot into a garden.
 The space is still cared for by volunteers but now enjoys the protection of the city's parks department.